aegoroff/copyto/README.md

 ```
 **IMPORTANT:** So as not to write double back slashes on Windows use string in '(apos) instead of "(quote).

+You can use one source for several definitions using it's key (string after dot in square brackets) as value of *sourceLink* option.
+If both *source* and *sourceLink* defined in the
+same definition *source* option wins.

 And then use it using config verb:
 ```
 copyto config -p D:\example.toml